ONE CONNECTION. INFINITE WAYS TO CONNECT.

 Enjoy your desktop, gaming, and entertainment experiences in 4K, 8K, and beyond.

 DisplayPort™ can deliver digital content at resolutions above Ultra HD, at higher bit depths, and with the the highest refresh rates available from a single A/V connector.
 This makes it ready for the next generation of applications, including High Dynamic Range (HDR) content creation and entertainment.
 DisplayPort monitors certified using the VESA DisplayHDR standard are available.

 DisplayPort is designed to recognize and support HDMI devices through conversion cables, just like it does for other earlier video interfaces such as DVI and VGA.
 Connect DisplayPort™ to the following:

 There are many DisplayPort-to-HDMI protocol converters on the market, and they are available with a native DisplayPort Plug or USB-C plug.
 Some USB docking stations also include an HDMI output.
 They have built-in DisplayPort to HDMI converters that serve that purpose.
 Always choose DisplayPort-certified products to maximize performance.How to Choose a DisplayPort Cable

 One DP Output, Multiple Video Streams

 A multi-monitor setup can increase productivity and seamless multi-tasking at work, and create a massive, immersive experience for gaming.
 DisplayPort Certified products with Multi-Stream Transport (MST) allow for multiple screens (at various resolutions) to be driven from a single DisplayPort source connection, using either a DP hub, or by daisy-chaining monitors with that capability.
-While MST has been an optional capability since version 1.2, DisplayPort 2.0 enables MST by default.
+While MST has been an optional capability since version 1.2, MST is enabled by default beginning with the DisplayPort 2.0 generation.